 Tomales Bay plays a key role in studying coastal hydrodynamics, sediment transport, and climate change impacts, as rising sea levels and watershed changes continue to shape its ecology.
 Protected within Point Reyes National Seashore, the estuary remains an important site for research, recreation, and conservation.

 Temperature: This sensor is out-of-water during low low tides.
-The temperature measured during those times when it is "dry" will be air temperature readings, and will differ significantly from water temperature.
+The temperature measured during those times when it is "dry" will be air temperature readings, and will differ significantly from actual water temperature.